1. Question: What is the difference between fraud and abuse?

 8. Question: How does a case get referred to a PSC or ZPIC?

-Answer: Cases typically get referred from the ACs or MACs resulting from beneficiary/provider and whistleblower complaints.
+Answer: Cases typically get referred from the MACs resulting from beneficiary/provider and whistleblower complaints.
 Cases may also be referred from the OIG Hotline and CMS Fraud Alerts.

 9: Question: How do I know where to send Medical Records when requested?